dripone/azcopy_scripts/README.md

 >
 > Step 3: Create a new directory with the name _exports_ and this will be your main directory for the .csv datas you will upload to your Azure Blob Storage.
 >
-In the end, it should look like this:

 ![It should look like this](/images/img1.png)